-This guide is for students who are researching and writing a note for a journal or a paper for course.
-Researching and writing a scholarly paper is very different from the kind of research you have experienced while writing memos and briefs during your first year of law school.
+This guide is for students who are researching and writing a note for a journal or a paper for a course.
+Researching and writing a scholarly paper is very different from the kind of research you experienced while writing memos and briefs during your first year of law school.

 Researching and writing a journal note or paper can be overwhelming, so develop a plan to keep yourself on track.
 The most important thing is to plan ahead so that you are not rushing at the last minute.
 Allow yourself several weeks to gather and read all of your research resources before you sit down to begin the writing process.
 If you need to request any materials via interlibrary loan it may take a few days or weeks to get the items, so be sure to start early.